falk-werner/pseudo-sntp/README.md

 The library is intended for testing only, e.g. provide a local SNTP server an play around with some options, e.g. stratum.
 It is not intended for productive usage.

+## Known limitations

+- IPv4 only
+  The current implementations does not support IPv6.
+- no authentication
+  SNTP authetication is not supported.
+The optional authentication field is ignored in requests and omitted in replies.
+- timestamp fractions not displayed
+  Timestamp fractions are not displayed in packet dumps, but they are provided in the packet struct.

 ## References

 - [RFC 4330: SNTPv4](https://datatracker.ietf.org/doc/html/rfc4330)